beamkeerati/FUN4/README.md

 - Arrows indicate the position of the End-effector (purple) and the Target position (green).
 - Every step of the work process is displayed with logs, supporting Exception Handling.
 - Supports 3 working modes: Auto, Inverse, Teleop
+- Prevent movements that will cause a singularity by checking through the determinant of the Jacobian matrix.

 ## Installation